 ‘Perfect for outdoors, make a seasonal hanging planter with a wire basket filled with mini pumpkins and squashes,’ says Bird.
 ‘Mix varieties to get lots of different colors.
 The arrangement, if kept outside, should last for a good month.’

-As the temperatures drop, you’ll likely be spending less time in the garden – so be sure to consider planters within your living room fall decor too.
+As the temperatures drop, you’ll likely be spending less time in the backyard – so be sure to consider indoor plants within your living room fall decor too.
 Think about switching up your houseplants’ looks by moving them into seasonally colored planters – and focus on a palette of rusts and ochres to reflect the changing natural world.
 In this example, a tarnished copper planter gives a warming touch to a potted monstera, which is surrounded by natural woven baskets and raw woods.

 ‘If you wanted more drama and had a large enough pot, then a small japanese acer like Acer palmatum 'Winter Flame' Tree would look great,’ says garden designer Sara Edwards, of No. 30 Design Studio (opens in new tab).